-Let's face it: managers love statistics.
-Having a bunch of numbers to look at, to track or to manipulate gives you the feeling of being in control of things, or at least of having a grasp on reality.
+Let’s face it: managers love statistics.
+Having a bunch of numbers to look at, to track or to manipulate gives you the feeling of being in control of things, or at least having some kind of grasp on reality.

-So when a manager asks me what our average cyclomatic code complexity is today, I don’t blame him.
-Still, I respond by asking why he wants to know.
+So when a manager asks us what our average cyclomatic code complexity is today, we don’t blame them.
+However, we respond by asking why they want to know.

-I think I might literally roll on the floor laughing if I was told, for example, that we have too few lines of code (I heard a story about that once, and I hope the person who told it was kidding).
+We think our team might literally be rolling on the floor laughing if we were told, for example, that we have too few lines of code (we heard a story about that once, and we hope the person who told it was kidding).
 But you do hear quite often that according to the contract, our test coverage should be above 90%, or that the maximum value of MCC should be 10.
-And that makes me sad.
+And that makes us sad…

-I’m not going to argue here that none of the automated metrics reflect real code quality, and that the only metric you can trust is WTFPM: this argument would be long and technical, and would require too many code samples.
-I’m also not saying that you should never collect code metrics automatically.
-In fact, as a technical leader I like them very much.
-My point mainly is that managers should look at trends, not absolute values.
-Let me explain.
+We’re not going to argue here that none of the automated metrics reflect real code quality, and that the only metric you can trust is WTFPM: this argument would be long and technical, and would require too many code samples.
+We’re also not saying that you should never collect code metrics automatically.
+In fact, as a technical innovator we like them very much.
+Our point mainly is that managers should look at trends, not absolute values.
+Let us explain.

 The same applies to code complexity.
-From my experience, measured across a large number of projects, the average code complexity is somewhere between 1.2 and 1.6.
+From our experience, measured across a large number of projects, the average code complexity is somewhere between 1.2 and 1.6.
 Should you be upset if your project has a higher number?
 Definitely not – most probably there’s a good explanation.
 What you should be wary of is the steady growth of the average code complexity.
-[As a small aside – nobody has been able to explain the meaning of this metric to me, so I don’t take it too close to heart].
 Regarding the maximum value, sometimes it has to do with a method that sets up a test environment for integration testing or creates some god-object mock for unit tests; sometimes it’s a class factory; sometimes it’s a very complex algorithm copy-pasted direct from Wikipedia.
 Certainly, it is usually possible to refactor that to improve (decrease) code complexity, but in most cases that exercise doesn’t make too much sense.
 A technical leader should go through all ‘complex’ methods and decide which ones should be simplified.
-In fact, I would rather use ‘number of methods with code complexity higher than N’, where N is not the highest value (like 20) but a certain ‘threshold of suspicion’ (like 10).
+In fact, we would rather use ‘number of methods with code complexity higher than N’, where N is not the highest value (like 20) but a certain ‘threshold of suspicion’ (like 10).